 - Be thoughtful about what you read.
 The quality of ideas you put in determines the quality of ideas you put out.

-– Write about what fascinates you.
-Work created without genuine interest or passion for the topic can be spotted within a few seconds.
+- Write about what fascinates you.
+Work created without genuine interest or passion for the topic is often bland.

-– Good writing makes complex ideas simple.
-Avoid big words and long sentences because they do the opposite.
+- Good writing makes complex ideas simple.
+Avoid big words and convoluted sentences because they do the opposite.

 - Cut words ruthlessly.
 Strive for maximum wisdom in minimum words.

-– Use the power of stories and anecdotes to bind ideas together into something memorable.
+- Use the power of stories and anecdotes to bind ideas into something memorable.

 Writing is to mind what exercise is to body.
 For both exercise and writing, and in fact most things in life, the best advice is “Just get started!” and you will get better with time.
 It’s a myth that you must be a great storyteller to start writing.
 What you need is a discipline of capturing your experiences and insights on paper, and the patience to curate and filter until only the best remain.